Who we are

 Through its business entity; Black Canadian Businesses in Action, (operating under its acronym BCB in Action) brings together entrepreneurs and professionals and provides them with opportunities to develop personally and professionally through advocacy, education, leadership, networking, skills building, economic empowerment and programs.
 BCB aims to be the leader in building a strong black business community in Western Canada, and to support, promote and empower black entrepreneurs to innovate and conquer national and international markets.

 BCW In Action promotes cultural activities specific to our communities, which gives a sense of belonging to Canadian Society.
 Our cultural activities include dance, poetry, art, music among others.
-By building bridges, partnerships and collaborations with other communities and organizations, BCW advances the cause of Black women and girls.
+By building bridges, partnerships and collaborations with other communities and organizations, BCW advances the cause of Black women, girls and families.